Play up the "soft stuff" – the company's values and culture.

 Part your company with those who don't live the values of your company

-Playing up the soft stuff is a key to taking your company to even greater heights in the future.
 For a business leader, getting numbers up or coming up with a strong, market leading product is crucial.
 So is knowing how to market than product.
 But it is absolutely essential for a leader to buy into the company's value scheme and its corporate culture, and to be able to sell those values to everyone else.
 Delivering the numbers is simply not enough.
 Business leaders who bring home the numbers but fall short in living up to the company's values and walking their talk should be removed to support your corporate values.